 - • To deal with any queries, refund requests or complaints (We may keep a record of these communications to inform any other contact we have with you and to show how we communicated to you.
 We do this on the basis of our legal obligations, our contractual obligations to you and our legitimate interests in providing the best customer service).

-- • To complete administrative duties and ensure the security of our services, premises, employees, and customers (The use of your data can include accounting purposes, billing and audit, card payment verification, investigate and deter fraud, unauthorised or illegal activities safety, security and legal purposes, statistical and marketing analysis, customer feedback requests, systems testing, maintenance and development).
+- • To complete administrative duties and ensure the security of our services, premises, employees, and customers (The use of your data can include accounting purposes, billing and audit, card payment verification, investigations, fraud deterrence, unauthorised or illegal activities, safety, security and legal purposes, statistical and marketing analysis, customer feedback requests, systems testing, maintenance and development).

 4. Requesting access to your personal information